-Students are to arrive to school no earlier than 8:35 am.
-Students are permitted to enter the building at 8:35 am and proceed to their classrooms for the start of the school day or cafeteria for breakfast. (walkers - enter through Door F, car riders - hallway by Door K).
+Students are to arrive to school no earlier than 8:30 a.m.
+Students eating breakfast are permitted to enter the building at 8:30 a.m. at Door N, and proceed to the cafeteria for breakfast.
+The students proceed to their classrooms at 8:45 for the start of the school day.
+All students must be in their classroom by 9:00 am before the tardy bell rings.

-Walkers
+Walkers:

-- Walkers will enter the school through Door F. - A crossing guard is on duty every day. - Parents may also drop students off at the church parking lot and have their students enter the building with walkers.
+- Walkers will enter through Door N. - A crossing guard is on duty every day.

-Car Riders
+Car Riders: